• Skip to primary navigation

 In a 2021 exclusive interview, Meghan Markle, the Duchess of Sussex, sat down with Oprah Winfrey to discuss Prince Harry, mental illness and their exit from the royal family.
 The two-hour interview was packed with shocking reveals that left even Oprah, the queen of prime time, nearly speechless.

-Among these revelations were claims of racism within the royal family, a lack of support for Meghan learning the ropes of being a royal and most notably, the Duchess opening up about her struggle with mental illness.
+Among these revelations were claims of racism within the royal family, a lack of support for Meghan learning the ropes of being a royal, and most notably, the Duchess opening up about her struggle with mental illness.

 Prince Harry, Mental Illness and Megxit

-Prince Harry was introduced to Meghan Markle, an American actress famous for her role on the television drama Suits, in July of 2016.
+Prince Harry was introduced to Meghan Markle, an American actress famous for her role in the television drama Suits, in July of 2016.
 They were set up by a friend for a blind date and clearly, there was a spark.
 Markle was immediately swept into a whirlwind romance, with the world watching closely.

 The British press didn’t take kindly to Meghan from the get-go.
 As a divorcee and a woman of color born to a white father and black mother, she faced unfair negative, and at times racist, publicity across the UK.

-In November of 2016, Prince Harry released a formal statement that acknowledged their relationship and condemned the press for how they were treating her.
+In November 2016, Prince Harry released a formal statement that acknowledged their relationship and condemned the press for how they were treating her.
 Given his history and what happened to his mother, Princess Diana, it’s not hard to see why he was concerned for Meghan’s safety.

 Following months of speculation, Harry and Meghan announced their engagement in November 2017, and they tied the knot on May 19, 2018.
 However, the marriage, and the birth of their first child a year later, didn’t stop the slew of negative comments and character defamation from the press.
 Rumors ran wild about Meghan’s behavior inside Buckingham Palace, and countless outlets baselessly reported that Harry was being manipulated by her.